Vexp — Context Engine for AI Coding Agents

 Works With 12+ AI Agents

-vexp auto-detects and auto-configures every major AI coding agent via MCP (Model Context Protocol).
-On activation, vexp generates the agent-specific config file with tool usage instructions tailored to each agent.
+vexp auto-detects and auto-configures every major AI coding agent via MCP.
+On activation, it generates agent-specific instructions — no manual setup.

 | Agent |